 Girls face barriers to accessing and using effective contraceptives, including but not limited to cost, stigma, lack of access to accurate and relevant information, fear of side effects and limited decision-making autonomy.
-Adolescent girls do make decisions in meeting girls' needs across all regions since 1995, wide variation is observed.
-The Middle East and North Africa, South Asia and sub-Saharan Africa all had steady increases but still one in two or fewer adolescent girls have their demands for modern contraceptives met in these regions compared to three in four in Latin American and the Caribbean and more than 80 per cent in North America and Europe and Central Asia.
+Adolescent girls do make decisions about their health, however, when they have the support, tools and resources to do so.
+Meeting the needs of adolescent girls to prevent or delay childbearing requires tackling all of these barriers.